jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ### Download the bitstream file to PYNQ

 We need to download the design_1_wrapper.bit to the local machine.
-Go to Lab7/project_1/project_1.runs/impl_1 and download design_1_wrapper.bit, and upload the file to the PYNQ.
+Go to Lab7/project_1/project_1.runs/impl_1, download design_1_wrapper.bit, and upload the file to the PYNQ.
 And we also need the ```.hwh``` file in the /project_1/project_1.gen/sources_1/bd/design_1/hw_handoff and upload the file to the PYNQ like below:

 <div align=center><img src="imgs/v1/34.png" alt="drawing" width="500"/></div>